eddyystop/mithril-components/README.md

 They are useful for large tables, large lists, infinite scrolling, deferring rendering of below-the-fold content, and parallax sites.

-- ```occlusionContainer``` - A container to hold components which render only what is visible.
-Its intended to help authors' write occluding components.
-(release candidate ATM}
 - ```occlusionList``` - Simple list, rendering only what is visible.
-(release candidate ATM)

 ## Mixins
 Mixin ```ValidationMixin``` resides in ```mixins/ValidationMixins/```.